FAIRmat-NFDI/nomad-catalysis-plugin/README.md

 # nomad-catalysis

-a NOMAD plugin for heterogeneous catalysis data
+A NOMAD plugin for heterogeneous catalysis data.
+You can find the documentation [here](https://fairmat-nfdi.github.io/nomad-catalysis-plugin/).

 ----